This post may contain affiliate links. Please read my disclosure policy.

-Green asparagus risotto is what I crave soon after spring’s arrival in March.
+Asparagus risotto is what I crave as soon as spring arrives.
 Mother Nature seems to drop more snow in late winter than any sane person would like, but that’s no reason to believe that the vernal equinox doesn’t in fact occur, right on schedule.
 And that means asparagus is coming!

-I’ve been getting happily reacquainted with one of my favorite cookbook authors, Marcella Hazan.
-Her basic risotto recipe is a standard in my cooking, but once I’d envisioned a particular very, very verde shade of green, I had to stray a bit from her method for making asparagus risotto, which calls for stirring and cooking the risotto with the asparagus for the whole cooking time.
+But once I’d envisioned a particular very, very vibrant shade of green, I had to stray a bit from her method for making asparagus risotto, which calls for stirring and cooking the risotto with the asparagus for the whole cooking time.

 Nothing wrong with that, but by the time the rise is done the asparagus has taken on a dull gray-green color.
 It’s not exactly the intense, chlorophyll color of my springtime dreams.

-I employed a color-saving culinary trick instead: blanch the asparagus, then puree the stalks immediately with a bit of parsley or spinach.
+Tip: Use a professional chef method to preserve the green color of vegetables: Blanch the asparagus, then puree the stalks immediately with some parsley or spinach.
 This not only preserves the greenness, but really intensifies the flavor of the finished dish.
 I add the beautiful, tender tips to the risotto at the end.

-- Use a mild-flavored brodo, or light broth, as the cooking liquid; it will reduce and become more concentrated as it cooks down and becomes absorbed by the rice.
-A rich meat or even vegetable stock will overwhelm the delicacy of the risotto and become “distracting” to the balance of flavors.
+- Use a mild-flavored light broth, (or “brodo” in Italian) as the cooking liquid.
+It will reduce and become more concentrated as it cooks down and becomes absorbed by the rice.
+A richer meat or even some vegetable stocks can overwhelm the delicacy of the risotto and become “distracting” to the balance of flavors, according to Marcella.

 - The type of rice used to make risotto is important.
 Special varieties familiar to cooks as Arborio, as well as Carnaroli and Vialone Nano, are all defined by short grains and the amount of starch surrounding the kernels.
 You can use any kind of rice (or grain, for that matter) in the method of risotto-making, but there’s probably some Italian law ready to decree that what you have is a pot of boiled rice, not the true, creamy amalgamation of rice, broth, butter and Parmigiano known as risotto.
 Don’t blame me!
 Italians can get testy on this subject.

-- 1 small fennel bulb or 2 celery stalks; roughly chopped
+- 1 small fennel bulb or 2 celery stalks, chopped

 - 1 garlic clove

-- 1 very small ( less than 2-inches diameter) waxy potato, peeled and chopped
+- 1 small yellow potato, (golf-ball size) peeled and chopped

 - 2 tablespoons butter